-Violinist Stephen Tavani was recently appointed as Assistant Concertmaster of the Cleveland Orchestra, where he will begin his role at the start of the 2018-2019 season.
-Currently he is concertmaster of the Chamber Orchestra of Philadelphia, where he has served since 2016, and holds the Joseph and Marie Field Chair.
-He has appeared as a soloist and chamber musician around the world.
-As soloist, he has performed with Carlos Miguel Prieto and the Youth Orchestra of the Americas, the National Repertory Orchestra under Andrew Litton, the American Youth Symphony, the Brentwood Westwood Symphony, and others.
-Mr. Tavani recently has served as guest concertmaster for the Louisiana Philharmonic, and has served as concertmaster of many orchestras, including the Curtis Symphony Orchestra and Chamber Orchestra, the Youth Orchestra of Americas for a tour of Eastern Canada, the National Repertory Orchestra, the MasterWorks Festival Orchestra and the Colburn Orchestra.
+Violinist Stephen Tavani was recently appointed as Assistant Concertmaster of The Cleveland Orchestra.
+He has appeared as a soloist, chamber musician, and orchestral musician around the world.
+The New York Times commented about his playing that “…Tavani sometimes cooled his tone to the smoothness of frosted glass, adding a soft-focus filter to the chiseled melodies…” He has performed as soloist with conductors Carlos Miguel Prieto and Andrew Litton, and performed recitals and chamber music concerts in Germany, Spain, Belgium, Finland, New Zealand.
+Mr. Tavani has served as guest concertmaster for the Jacksonville Symphony and Louisiana Philharmonic, and has served as concertmaster of many orchestras, including the Curtis Symphony Orchestra and Chamber Orchestra, the Orchestra of Americas for a tour of Eastern Canada, the National Repertory Orchestra, the MasterWorks Festival Orchestra and the Colburn Orchestra.